lllssf/NN/README.md

 # learn-Neural-Network
-## code for a 3-layer neural network, and code for learning the MNIST dataset
+### code for a 3-layer neural network using numpy
+### code for a Softmax Regression using Tensorflow